2018 Florida gubernatorial election: First debate

-The first debate moderated by CNN's Jake Tapper was hosted on October 21, 2018, at WEDU, Tampa, Florida.
+The first debate, moderated by CNN's Jake Tapper, was hosted on October 21, 2018, at WEDU, Tampa, Florida.
 It was an hour long debate featuring topics like climate change, minimum wage, health care, gun control, the NRA, DeSantis's "monkey up" comment and President Donald Trump being a role model for children.

 This debate was held a day before early voting started in Florida on October 22, 2018.

 Second debate

-The second debate occurred on October 24, 2018, and was hosted at Weston, Florida.
+The second debate occurred on October 24, 2018, and was hosted in Weston, Florida.
 It was moderated by Leadership Florida and the Florida Press Association.